 Buying Your First Motorcycle

-Pretty exciting, isn’t it?
-You’ve passed your test and now you’re on your way to buying your first motorcycle.
-While it can feel a bit intimidating, you know it’ll be a breeze now that you’ve gotten beyond the rules and regulations.
+Pretty exciting.
+You’ve passed your test and are now on your way to buying your first motorcycle.
+While it can feel intimidating, you know it’ll be a breeze now that you’ve exceeded the rules and regulations.

 So, what can go wrong?
 Well, plenty.

 Here’s why.
-It doesn’t matter if you’re heading to the nearest Harley-Davidson showroom or are looking through Sunday’s classifieds or online for your very own first motorcycle.
+It doesn’t matter if you’re heading to the nearest Harley-Davidson showroom or looking through Sunday’s classifieds or online for your first motorcycle.
 There are ways to do it, and there are things to avoid.

 So, here are five tips for buying your first motorcycle.

-So, when it comes to buying your first motorcycle, keep these five easy tips in mind.
+So, when buying your first motorcycle, remember these five easy tips.
 You’ll come home with the bike of your dreams!